 There’s an old saying: “Advertising is what you pay for; publicity is what you pray for.”

 Public relations isn’t an easy profession to define.
-In fact, in 2012, the Public Relations Society of America (PRSA) accepted a few thousand submissions before finally agreeing on a definition:
+In fact, in 2012, the Public Relations Society of America (PRSA) accepted a few thousand submissions before finally agreeing on one:

 Let’s say you work for a small interior design company, and your business just won an award: “Best Interior Design Company in Chicago.”
-A PR specialist might ask a reporter to write a story about this accomplishment to spread the news to the public.
+A PR specialist might draft a press release and conduct outreach to reporters to write a story about this accomplishment to spread the news to the public.

 Along with building a credible reputation for your interior design business, the PR professional is also helping the public receive relevant information about this accolade.
 If I’m a consumer looking for an interior designer, this announcement could help me, too.

 Public relations extends to government, too.
 PR professionals can execute political campaigns or explain a government’s new policy to the public.
 In this case, you can see how PR professionals work to maintain a healthy and productive relationship between their client (the government) and the general public, who have a right to hear about new policies.